 No matter which architecture is chosen, a major question that arises in every development project is which technologies, programming languages, and tools are going to be used, bearing in mind that external requirements can seriously limit your options.
 We’re creating a web site using PHP 5, MySQL 5, and related technologies.

 We really like these technologies, but it doesn’t necessarily mean they’re the best choice for any kind of project, in any circumstances.
 Additionally, there are many situations in which you must use specific technologies because of client requirements.
-The Requirements Analysis stage that is present in most software development process will determine which technologies you must use for creating the application.
+The Requirements Analysis stage that is present in the most software development process will determine which technologies you must use for creating the application.

 Although the book assumes some previous experience with PHP and MySQL, we’ll take a quick look at them and see how they fit into our project and into the three-tier architecture.